Congressional District # 4

 The Neal's Landfill site occupies nearly 18 acres of property, approximately three miles west of Bloomington, Indiana.
-The landfill is surrounded by farm and wooded lands.
-Several residents are located within one- half mile of the landfill.
+The landfill is surrounded by farms and wooded areas.
+Several residents are located within one-half mile of the landfill.
 Residents near the site use private wells for drinking water.
 The landfill accepted industrial and municipal wastes from 1949 until 1972.
-Between approximately 1962 until 1970, Westinghouse Electric Corporation, formerly Viacom and now doing business as CBS Corporation, dumped waste electrical equipment and parts, including electrical capacitors containing polychlorinated biphenyls (PCBs), PCB-contaminated capacitor insulation material, rags, and filter clay at the site.
+Between approximately 1962 and 1970, Westinghouse Electric Corporation, formerly Viacom and now doing business as CBS Corporation, dumped waste electrical equipment and parts, including electrical capacitors containing polychlorinated biphenyls (PCBs), PCB-contaminated capacitor insulation material, rags, and filter clay at the site.
 Several springs located at the foot of the landfill feed the Conard's Branch stream which had become contaminated with PCBs.
-Conard's Branch is tributary to Richland Creek.
-Sediments and fish in Conrad's Branch and Richland Creek have also become contaminated with PCBs.
+Conard's Branch is a tributary to Richland Creek.
+Sediments and fish in Conard's Branch and Richland Creek have also become contaminated with PCBs.

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible party (PRP) actions.

 Threats and ContaminantsThe principal threats posed by the site are from potentially contaminated groundwater.
 Residents in the vicinity of the site use groundwater wells for drinking water.
-In addition, spring water, bypassing the treatment plant during rainfall, contaminates the surface waters of Conard's Branch and Richland Creek.
-Sediments in Conard's Branch are contaminated.
+In addition, spring water, bypassing the treatment plant during large rainfall events, contaminates the surface waters of Conard's Branch and Richland Creek.
+Sediments in Conard's Branch are also contaminated.
 The fish in Conard's Branch and Richland Creek are contaminated, and they may pose a risk to anglers and ecological receptors who consume fish.

-During 1987, interim control measures were implemented by Westinghouse at the site, including: removal of visible capacitors and stained soils, installation of a two foot thick clay cap over primary landfill areas, installation of a locked chain-link security fence around the site, removal of sediments and creek banks along the entire 4,500 feet (length) of Conard's Branch, and installation of a spring water collection and activated carbon treatment system to treat PCB contamination at springs near the foot of the landfill.
+During 1987, interim control measures were implemented by Westinghouse at the site, including: removal of visible capacitors and stained soils, installation of a two-foot thick clay cap over primary landfill areas, installation of a locked chain-link security fence around the site, removal of sediments and creek banks along the entire 4,500-foot length of Conard's Branch, and installation of a spring water collection and activated carbon treatment system to treat PCB contamination at springs near the foot of the landfill.

 On March 29, 1999, EPA signed a Record of Decision Amendment for Neal's Landfill which addresses the source of the contamination.
 The remedy consists of the following:

-- Excavation and removal to an offsite, permitted landfill of selected areas of contamination (referred to as hot spots) greater than 500 parts per million PCBs.
+- Excavation of selected areas of contamination (referred to as hot spots) greater than 500 parts per million PCBs and removal to an offsite, permitted landfill.

 - All visible PCB contamination, such as capacitors or capacitor parts and oil stained soil, to be excavated and treated in an offsite incinerator.